Menopause Health Center

-Symptoms of menopause can vary for each woman similar to the manner that pre-menstrual and menstrual symptoms vary among women.
-Estrogen is used by many parts of the body so if a woman has less estrogen, she could have different symptoms than someone whose body produces more estrogen.
+Just as pre-menstrual and menstrual sytmpoms vary among women, symptoms of menopause can vary from woman to woman.
+Estrogen is used by many parts of the body, so if a woman has less estrogen, she could have different symptoms than someone whose body produces more estrogen.

-A change in your monthly period is normally the initial sign of menopause.
-Your periods may lose their regularity, and may be shorter or longer than usual.
-You might experience less density to your period as well.
+A change in your monthly period is normally the first sign of menopause.
+Your periods may lose their regularity and may be shorter or longer than usual.
+Your periods might become less dense as well.
 While these are normal symptoms, consult your doctor if:

 Hot flashes are also typical of menopause, as they are related to changing levels of estrogen.
-Hot flashes may last a few years following menopause.
 A hot flash is a sudden feeling of warmth in the upper part or all of your body.
 Feeling flushed, red blotches on the skin, heavy sweating and cold shivering are all symptoms.
-Hot flashes can be mild or strong enough to wake you from sleep lasting between 30 seconds and ten minutes.
+Hot flashes can be mild or strong enough to wake you from sleep lasting between 30 seconds and 10 minutes.
+Hot flashes may last for a few years following menopause.

 Other common symptoms of menopause include drier and thinner genital areas, an increase in vaginal or urinary infections, urine leaks, trouble sleeping, increased or decreased interest in sex, mood changes and weight gain.